Mental Health Working Remotely and Managing Emotions: Surely Our Responsibility! OR…

 Here are a few other ideas

-Great ideas below from:- Sahar Hashemi OBE, co-founder of the coffee chain Coffee Republic and confectionery brand Skinny Candy.
+Great ideas below for mental health working remotely from Sahar Hashemi OBE, co-founder of the coffee chain Coffee Republic and confectionery brand Skinny Candy.
 Since selling both businesses she has authored two books ‘Anyone Can Do It’ and ‘Switched On: You Have It In You.’

 Listen to Sahar, Nadya Rousseau and I discuss.